Lab Snapshots

 D - Main power switch, E - Selection knob, F - Connector for external device

 The main component of the device is the ATMEGA8 microcontroller, with an external 8MHz quartz crystal resonator.
 A certain problem arose when it was discovered that at low temperatures, the response time of the LCD display used significantly increased, and the contrast decreased.
 To enable the driver to operate for hours at temperatures below 0°C, a heating element was utilized to maintain the temperature of key components of the device at an appropriate level.
-The firmware was written in C and take up approximately 50% of the microcontroller's FLASH memory.
+The firmware was written in C and takes up approximately 50% of the microcontroller's FLASH memory.

 Fig.7